Vector Network Analyzer Automation

 CMT’s vector network analyzer software supports multiple automation languages, including C++, Python, MATLAB*, Visual Basic (Excel)*, and LabVIEW*.
 Our command set is modeled after industry-standard legacy equipment; porting code is straightforward, and we can help.
 Complete installation of any CMT software comes with multiple programming examples and guides installed in the C:\VNA\*VNA\ Programming Examples and Guides directory (located in ~/Documents/VNA/*VNA for Linux).

-The VNA software provides a COM/DCOM* (ActiveX) interface.
-Alternatively, SCPI command via TCP socket supports automation from either localhost, the same machine running the VNA software application, or from a second PC on the network.
+The vector network analyzer software provides a COM/DCOM* (ActiveX) interface.
+Alternatively, SCPI command via TCP socket supports vector network analyzer automation from either localhost, the same machine running the VNA software application, or from a second PC on the network.
 HiSlip interface uses the same SCPI command set and further allows for instrument discovery and automation through Visa library of your choice.

 *Compatible with Windows software version.
 Not compatible with Linux software version.

 Vector Network Analyzer Automation Features include:

 Segmented frequency sweeps | Power sweeps | 16 channels with up to 16 traces each | Limit tests | Linear/logarithmic sweeps | Multiple trace formats | Marker math